Why Use Kratom Tea? What Are The Benefits?

 Damiana is a herb found in places like Mexico and Central America.
 It’s used for its relaxing qualities and its ability to induce dreams at night.

-This herb combines very well in a kratom tea used with the intention to help with sleep.
+This herb combines very well in a kratom tea used to help with sleep.
 It also adds a nice flavor to the kratom brew.
 The flavor of damiana is hard to describe; the flavor is unique in and of itself — you’ll have to try it to find out if it’s something that will work for your palette or not.

 Final Thoughts: The Best Way To Prepare Kratom Tea